jjiill888/Flick/README.md

 make -j$(nproc)
 ```

-After building, the Windows executable `lets_code.exe` will be in the `build-win/bin/` directory.
+After building, the Windows executable `flick.exe` will be in the `build-win/bin/` directory.

 ## Usage